zijianhuang/apptranslation/README.md

 Since a XLIFF translation unit may contain elements of interpolation, simply sending the content to Google Translate with `translateHtml` may trigger unnecessary code points and charging, the core logic of these tools sends only the plain text content to save money.

-For the detailed features, just run the CLI tool without parameters.
+For the detailed features, just run the CLI tool without parameters you will see help and examples.

 ## GoogleTranslateXliff.exe